AndrePatchy/AndrePatchy/README.md

 - 🤝 I have a bachelor in `History` and a master's in `Administration`, both from the University of Coimbra, Coimbra, Portugal.
 - 🪂 I have 2+ years of work experience as `researcher` and `project manager`!
 - 🌱 I’m currently studying `Data Science` at University NOVA of Lisbon - Information Management School and `Programming` at 42 Lisbon.
-- 🛠️ Also, managing a team on the education area.
-In my free time I like to build things.
 - ⚡ Fun fact: I played volleyball for 10+ years.
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/andrepsoliveira/).